We have put together a guide to doing festivals more ethically, with tips that can carry across from the festival ground into our day to day lives.

-They may only last a day or five, but festivals can have a big environmental impact, with tens of thousands of people descending on one spot – often in an idyllic country setting.
-The group A Greener Festival works with event organisers to help them be more sustainable, but there’s a lot us music fans can do to.
+They may only last a day or five, but festivals can have a big environmental impact, with tens of thousands of people descending on one spot—often in an idyllic country setting.
+“According to the Greener Festival report…the average festival produces 500 tons of carbon dioxide emissions, the weight of three single-story houses,” reports Forbes.
+A Greener Festival works with event organisers to help them be more sustainable, but there’s a lot us music fans can do to.

 Minimal impact camping gear